RJ Rohith

-RJ Rohith is an Indian actor and Radio Jockey who works in Kannada-language films and television.
+RJ Rohith is an Indian actor and radio jockey who works in Kannada-language films and television.

 Career

-Rohith is a radio jockey who voiced the shows such as "Take it Easy" and "Big Nayaka" on BIG FM 92.7.
+Rohith is a radio jockey who voiced the shows Take it Easy and Big Nayaka on BIG FM 92.7.
 He was a contestant on the second season of Bigg Boss Kannada and worked as a host for the television show Divided.
 After playing a supporting role in Bombay Mittai, he made his lead film debut with Karvva in which he portrayed one of the lead roles.
 The film was a success upon release.
 In addition to starring in the film, Rohith also co-wrote the film.
 He went on to play the lead role in Buckasura (2018) with director Navaneeth, whom he worked with in Karvva.